 Welcome to Tees, Esk and Wear Valleys NHS Foundation Trust

 We recognise that being admitted to hospital can be a very distressing and frightening experience.
-We hope to work with you to understand what is important to you, and how we can best meet your needs and offer the right support.
+We hope to work with you to understand what is important to you and how we can best meet your needs and offer the right support.

 Recovery

+We understand that being in hospital can be difficult, but we are here to support you and help you to recover.
 In mental health services the term ‘recovery’ is used to describe the experiences and journeys of people as they work towards living a meaningful and satisfying life.

+Recovery principles focus on the whole person for example, what makes that person thrive.
 Five key factors, known as CHIME, have been identified as being central to recovery and wellbeing.

 CHIME factors

-- Empowerment – Having choice and control in your life and surrounding your care.
+- Empowerment – having choice and control in your life and surrounding your care.

 Supporting carers (Triangle of Care)

-We are implementing best practice national guidelines from the Triangle of Care.
-This was developed by the Carers Trust to introduce key standards and recognise relative/friends of patients (referred to as carers) as partners in care delivery.
-It encourages patients, carers and professionals to work together to promote your safety, recovery and well-being by providing carers with information, advice and support.
-If you would like more information about the Triangle of Care, please ask staff for a copy of the Carers Trust leaflet.
+The Triangle of Care was developed by the Carers Trust to introduce key standards and recognise relatives and friends of patients (referred to as carers) as partners in care delivery.
+The initiative encourages patients, carers and professionals to work together to promote safety, recovery and wellbeing by providing carers with information, advice and support.

-You will be asked for the name of a relative or friend who you would like to be updated and involved in your care and treatment.
-If you do not want anyone to be involved, we use a common sense approach to supporting carers.
+During your stay in our hospitals, you will be asked for the name of a relative or friend who you would like to be updated and involved in your care and treatment.
+If you do not want anyone to be involved, we use a common-sense confidentiality approach to supporting carers – meaning we will not disclose information about you, but we will listen to carers and offer general information about our service treatments and details of carer support organisations.

-We will not disclose information about you but we will listen to carers and offer general information about our services treatments and details of carer support organisations.
 We have patient and carer information available about common sense confidentiality which explains our approach to sharing information.
-If you would like to see this please ask a member of staff.
+If you would like to see this, please ask a member of staff.

 Coming into hospital